Pictures of Fantasy, 1983-2023

 Johanna Concejo, Un prince à la patisserie, 2015

-Stepan called himself a stateless person, he was in every way: he spoke several languages, continued to travel throughout his life, and succeeded in the feat of transforming the small, unknown village of Sarmede into a nerve centre of the world of fantasy, the Land of Fairy Tales, where people and stories from all over the world come every year.
-All this is carried out by the Stepan Zavrel Foundation, which was established after the artist’s death and continues to organise and manage the International Exhibition from year to year.
-Don’t miss the chance to visit this very special edition.
-There is time until 19 February.
+Stepan called himself a stateless person, he was in every way: he spoke several languages, continued to travel throughout his life, and succeeded in the feat of turning the small, unknown village of Sarmede into a nerve center of the world of fantasy, the Land of Fairy Tales, where people and stories from all over the world come every year.
+This is carried on by the Stepan Zavrel Foundation, which was established after the artist’s death and continues to organize and run the International Exhibition from year to year.
+Don’t miss your chance to visit this very special edition.
+There is time until February 19.

 Scroll to Top